-Promotion rank for Senior Assistant Masters/ Mistresses.

-Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements : (a) Promotion Promotion rank for Senior Assistant Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.

-- (a) Class teaching of academic subjects up to Secondary 5 level and/or of cultural/technical/practical subjects up to Secondary 7 level in a secondary school; and - (b) Coordinating pastoral care and extra-curricular activities and attending to special needs of students in junior forms.

-Principal of a primary school with 24 or more classes.

-- (a) Principal of a special school with 24 or more equivalent ordinary primary classes; - (b) Coordinating pastoral care and extra curricular activities and attending to special needs of students in junior forms in addition to teaching duties in the secondary section of a special school. - (c) Performing duties of special responsibility in the capacity of Deputy Head of a special school operating a secondary section.
+Type of Work : Secor (a) (b) ndary SchoolsClass teaching of academic subjects up toSecondary5leveland/orofcultural/technical/practical subjects up to Secondary7 level in a secondary school; andCoordinatingpastoralcareandextra-curricular activities and attending to special needs of students in junior forms. - ary Schools ipal of a primary school with 24 or more classes.
+Speci (a) al Schools Principal of a special school with 24 or more equivalent ordinary primary classes; (b) Coordinating pastoral care and extra curricular activities and attending to special needs of students in junior forms in addition to teaching duties in the secondary section of a special school. (c) Performing duties of special responsibility in the capacity of Deputy Head of a special school operating a secondary section.